veeso/tui-realm/crates/extra/tui-realm-treeview/README.md

 Best practices:

 - Except when dealing with small trees, always set a depth for the tree
-- For file systems, depth 3 should be fine
+- For file systems, depth 3 should be fine for each directory, then expand each directory on demand as implemented in the example

 ---